How To Create Structure When You Don't Like Structure - But Need It!

 Every creative person I have spoken to or coached, every multi-passionate person I have spoken to struggle with sticking to a plan that’ll make her follow-through on her goals and dreams.

-You need structure, you want structure, but you rebel against structure.
+You need structure, you want structure, but you rebel against a structure.
 Why?

 2 Reasons Creatives Rebels Against Structure

-Your plan and your structure is simply not good enough.
+Your plan and your structure are simply not good enough.
 You’re not organized enough, it’s not properly thought out and it isn’t realistic to how you work.